adfinis/virtesk/README.rst

 Thin client administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Amoothei-VDI features a fully automated network rollout of thin clients.
+Virtesk-VDI features a fully automated network rollout of thin clients.

 The following remote administration features for thin clients are available: